 Sweden is home to the famous pop group ABBA internationally known for their hits like ‘Dancing Queen’, Summernight City’ and ‘Knowing me, Knowing you’ , ‘ Mama Mia’ among many others.
 One of the parties which was arranged for us during the TBEX Conference was at the ABBA Museum.

 Located on the island of Djurgården the ABBA Museum displays the band’s stage clothes, artefacts, concert footage, interviews and more.
 A great place to dance and sing to your favourite ABBA tunes.

 TBEX opening party was held at the Vasa Museum, one of the most visited museums in Scandinavia and one of the highlights of Stockholm.
 The Vasa was one of the most powerful warships in the Baltic in the 17th century.

 In 1961 after 333 years of hibernation the ship was moved from the seabed and transferred to the newly-constructed Wasa Shipyard.
 In 1990 the new Vasa Museum opened its doors with the ship being the centrepiece of themed exhibits about all aspects of naval life in the early 17th century.
 Buy your tickets online here.

 Stockholm’s food culture is quite diverse as our guide Erik Lennartsson explained during our tour with Food Tours Stockholm.
 There are new restaurants opening up daily as the Swedes favour a new approach to dining which is a combination of quality ingredients with a relaxed, yet hip environment.
-I believe that one of the best ways to discover a city’s food culture and history is by joining an organised food tour.
+I believe that one of the best ways to discover a city’s food culture and history is by joining an organised food tour in Stockholm.